Bears finished 2017-18 season with 21-10 record

 With five student-athletes returning and the addition of three newcomers, the 2011 Bears recaptured the Big 12 regular season title with a perfect 6-0 mark, downing Texas A&M for the crown.
-In addition, Baylor finished the season at 22-5, was ranked No. 6 in the Final ITA rankings and advanced to the NCAA Championship quarterfinals where it was eliminated by fourth-ranked Ohio State.
-The Bears added two more All-Americans to their already impressive list as John Peers and Roberto Maytin earned the recognition in doubles.
+In addition, Baylor finished the season at 22-5, was ranked No. 6 in the final ITA rankings and advanced to the NCAA Championship quarterfinals where it was eliminated by fourth-ranked Ohio State.
+Knoll added two more All-Americans to his already impressive list as John Peers and Roberto Maytin earned the recognition in doubles.

 As the 2008 season dawned, lone senior Poerschke was projected to lead the Bears back to the top.
 However, he battled injuries throughout the season, as the Bears still posted a 25-9 record and finished the season at No. 8.
 Both Poerschke and Lukacs earned ITA All-American honors in singles.
 The Bears were eliminated from the NCAA Tournament in the Elite Eight by top-ranked and undefeated Virginia.
 Baylor won the program’s seventh straight regular season Big 12 title and eighth overall and notched another Big 12 Championship title.

 The Bears completed their 2007 campaign with a 28-4 mark and were ranked No. 4 in the FILA/Intercollegiate Tennis Association’s (ITA) final national rankings to close a string of five straight years being ranked inside the final top four teams.
 The Bears fell to 10th-ranked Illinois in the NCAA semifinals; however, they once again claimed both the regular season and tournament titles in Big 12 play.